 If youʻre not going to be doing the soaking process for several days, I suggest that you put the mixture in the fridge to slow down bacterial activity.
 Not doing so will allow them to continue and make the solution pretty smelly after a few days.
 It still works but…

 This process is still a work in progress for me.
-But Iʻve made two complete hats using only treated koana and they remained pliable and easy to work with during the entire process.
+But Iʻve made five complete hats using only treated koana and they remained pliable and easy to work with during the entire process.
 Not having to spray all the time and then dealing with problem koana has been a real bonus.